How does list cleaning work?

-Every team gets 500 free list-cleaning credits upon signup.
+Every team gets 5000 free list-cleaning credits upon purchase of an Email Outreach plan or 10,000 credits of a Sales Engagement plan.
 1 credit means you can run email verification on 1 address.
 After that, you can purchase 5,000 credits at a time for $10.

 Here's an example:

-- Your team gets 500 free credits at signup
+- Your team has 500 free credits left

 - You upload a list of 2,000 recipients

 - Your team will be asked to pay $10 to buy 5,000 credits (since you don't have enough to cover 2,000 recipients)

 - Your 500 free credits will be used up, as will 1,500 of your purchased credits

 - Your team will have 3,500 credits left